Foreign Domicile: Tax Policy and Reforms

 State of UK tax reform

-In 2010 CIOT expresses itself strongly: "the way tax law is developed and effected in the UK is deeply flawed."
+- The way tax law is developed and effected in the UK is deeply flawed.

 Two recent publications shed light on what went wrong with tax legislation in recent years.
 Demos say: